Arsuk: Transport

-Arsuk is a port of call for the Arctic Umiaq Line coastal ship, linking the village with Paamiut in the north (6.5 hours), and Qaqortoq in the southeast (9.5 hours), both towns serviced by Air Greenland.
+Arsuk is a port of call for the Arctic Umiaq Line coastal ship, linking the village with Paamiut in the north (6.5 hours), and Qaqortoq in the southeast (9.5 hours), both towns served by Air Greenland.

 Population

-Most towns and settlements in southern Greenland exhibit negative growth patterns over the last two decades, with many settlements rapidly depopulating.
-Arsuk has been losing population for almost every year in the last two decades.
+Most towns and settlements in southern Greenland have exhibited negative growth patterns during the 1990s and 2000s, with many settlements rapidly depopulating.
+Arsuk in particular saw population decline in almost every year during the period.
 It lost more than half of its population relative to the 1990 levels, over 10% relative to the 2000 levels.
 The sharp decline in the 1990s was due to the mine closure and loss of employment.
-The weak growth in the late 2000s and stabilization of the population level prevented Arsuk from sharing the fate of Qassimiut, which lost more than two thirds of the population and is headed for abandonment − and that of Kangerluarsoruseq in the same municipality, which has already been abandoned in 2009.
+The weak growth in the late 2000s and stabilization of the population level kept Arsuk from sharing the fate of Qassimiut, which lost more than two thirds of its population and is headed for abandonment, and that of Kangerluarsoruseq in the same municipality, which was abandoned in 2009.